What can I do when I am the victim or have been accused of it?

 If you are being accused of cybercrimes such as the ones mentioned above, the prosecutor needs to prove beyond reasonable doubt that you indeed modified data without authorisation with the intention of committing a serious indictable offence or facilitating the commission of a serious indictable offence.
 If this is the case, having an experienced criminal lawyer acting on your behalf is crucial for to protect your innocence.
 Michael Moussa is the Principal Lawyer of National Criminal Lawyers and exclusively specialises in Criminal Law, He takes pleasure in securing the best possible result for his clients, helping to bring them a step closer to putting their lives back on track.

-If you wish to get in contact our criminal lawyers for a FREE consultation for any of your legal issues, contact National Criminal Lawyer’s office on 02 9893 1889, and our warm and caring administration team will schedule an appointment that’s suitable for both parties.
+If you wish to get in contact our criminal lawyers for a FREE consultation for any of your legal issues, please contact us and our warm and caring administration team will schedule an appointment that’s suitable for both parties.